membraneframework/membrane_demo/camera_to_hls/README.md

 mix run --no-halt
 ```

-HLS header and segment files will be created in `output` directory along with playlist files.
+CMAF header and segment files will be created in `output` directory along with HLS playlist files.

-To play the HLS stream you need to serve the content of `output` dir, e.g. by running:
+To play the HLS stream you can just serve the content of `output` dir via regular HTTP server, e.g. by running:

 ```bash
 python3 -m http.server 8000